How To Allow a Firewall with UFW on Ubuntu

 • Logged in as a root with sudo privileges.

-Ubuntu Linux server comes with firewall configuration tool called ufw (Uncomplicated Firewall).
-It uses a command-line interface consisting of a small number of simple commands, and uses iptables for configuration.
-UFW is installed by default on Ubuntu.
-If it has been uninstalled for some reason, you can install it with the following command:
+The Ubuntu Linux server is equipped with a firewall configuration tool known as ufw, which stands for Uncomplicated Firewall.
+It employs a command-line interface with a concise set of commands and utilizes iptables for its configuration.
+UFW is pre-installed on Ubuntu; however, if it has been removed for any reason, you can install it using the following command:

 sudo apt install ufw

-To list all UFW rules, you can use the following command:
+If you want to display a list of all UFW rules, you can execute the following command:

 sudo ufw status verbose